LEGAL

 • (c) Any additional reporting services agreed under clause 2.3(b) shall be subject to separate agreement regarding fees and timescales.

-• (a) Either party may terminate any retainer plan by providing sixty (60) working days' written notice to the other parties registered email address where:
+• (a) The Agency may terminate any retainer plan by providing thirty (30) working days' written notice to the other parties registered email address where:

 • (i) The arrangement is not proving to be a suitable fit for either party's business requirements.